Vadacurry

 Vadacurry is a 2014 Indian Tamil-language comedy thriller film written and directed by debutant Saravana Rajan.
 The film stars Jai and Swathi Reddy and was produced by Dayanidhi Azhagiri's Meeka Entertainment.
-The film has cinematography by Venkatesh and the technical crew includes editing by Praveen K. L. and N. B. Srikanth and art direction by Ramalingam, while the costumes were designed by Anusha Dayanidhi.
-The film started filming on 19 August 2013, and was released on 19 June 2014.
+It has cinematography by Venkatesh and the technical crew includes editing by Praveen K. L. and N. B. Srikanth and art direction by Ramalingam, while the costumes were designed by Anusha Dayanidhi.
+The film, shot between August 2013 and January 2014, was released on 19 June 2014.

 Plot

-Sathish (Jai), is a newly appointed medical representative who is basically a family man living with his brother (Aruldoss), an auto rickshaw driver.
-Sathish is always embarrassed about his mobile phone, and much to his delight, he picks up a phone which is left carelessly by its owner at a tea shop.
-The mobile phone gets him into trouble, and his carefree life with his girlfriend Naveena (Swathi Reddy) turns upside-down.
+Sathish is a newly appointed medical representative who lives with his brother, an auto rickshaw driver.
+Sathish is always embarrassed about his mobile phone, and much to his delight, he picks up a phone carelessly left behind by its owner at a tea shop.
+The phone gets him into trouble, and his carefree life with his girlfriend Naveena turns upside-down.